It’s scary to see cloudy urine coming out of you.

 “Prostate cancer doesn’t typically cause cloudy or murky urine,” says Mark Levandovsky, MD, Founder and Medical Director of Preventive Medicine and Cancer Care.
-Dr. Levandovsky is a board certified internist and oncologist/hematologist in practice for over 17 years.
+Dr. Levandovsky is a board certified internist and oncologist/hematologist in practice for 20 years.

 Dr. Levandovsky explains, “The most common cause of such a urine would be obstruction (from prostate enlargement due to prostate cancer), which in turn can cause bleeding and/or urinary tract infection, causing a change in urine quality.”

 One thing you should be very aware of is that poor or dim lighting in a bathroom could taint your view of your urine and even how it appears in the toilet water.

 Even if the lighting is good, your positioning on the toilet could hamper your view by creating a shadow.
 It’s just an awkward way to view things.